-Prior to November 13, 2015 (Note 2), participants of the Plan could elect to invest in WESCO International, Inc. common stock within the WESCO Pooled Stock Fund.
+Prior to November 13, 2015, participants of the Plan could elect to invest in WESCO International, Inc. common stock within the WESCO Pooled Stock Fund.
 WESCO International, Inc. owns 100% of the Company.
-Therefore, these transactions qualify as party-in-interest transactions.
-Proceeds from the purchase and sale of investments in the WESCO Pooled Stock Fund for the year ended December 31, 2016 were approximately \$200 and \$1,186,000, respectively, and proceeds from the purchase and sale of investments in the WESCO Pooled Stock Fund for the year ended December 31, 2015 were approximately \$2,443,000 and \$3,843,000, respectively.
+Therefore, transactions with this investment qualify as party-in-interest.
+There were no contributions or transfers into the WESCO Pooled Stock Fund during the years ended December 31, 2017 and 2016.
+Disbursements from the WESCO Pooled Stock Fund for the years ended December 31, 2017 and 2016 were approximately \$2,209,000 and \$1,186,000, respectively.